-Respondent shall pay to the Board costs associated with its investigation and enforcement pursuant to Business and Professions Code section 125.3 in the amount of \$\\\\\\including during any period of tolling or suspension.
+Respondent shall pay to the Board costs associated with its investigation and enforcement pursuant to Business and Professions Code section 125.3 in the amount of \$ including during any period of tolling or suspension.

 Respondent shall be permitted to pay these costs in a payment plan approved by the Board with payments to be completed no later than three months prior to the end of the probation period, unless probation is extended pursuant to this term.
-The filing of bankruptcy by Respondent shall not relieve Respondent of his/her responsibility to reimburse the Board for its investigation and prosecution costs.